NicoCampa/Master_Thesis_RAG_Benchmarking/README.md

 For an interactive exploration of the benchmarking process, check out:
 - **Ragas_benchmark.ipynb**: Walkthrough of the RAG benchmark pipeline.
 - **RGB_benchmark.ipynb**: Interactive setup and evaluation using local models.

-## Contributing
-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute:
-- Report bugs or request features
-- Help improve documentation
-- Open pull requests for enhancements

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.